English

 KS3

-At KS3, pupils study a variety of units covering the new English curriculum.
+At KS3, pupils study a variety of units covering the new English curriculum to develop their skills and knowledge of reading, writing and oracy.

 KS4

 At KS4, all pupils follow the AQA GCSE English and GCSE English Literature course (2015 onwards).
-The course is assessed through 100% examinations: two for English Language and two for English Literature.
+The course is assessed through 100% examinations: two for GCSE English Language and two for GCSE English Literature.

 In Year 11, pupils start the autumn term with their 19th century novel for GCSE English Literature, such as ‘A Christmas Carol’ or ‘The Strange Case of Dr Jekyll and Mr Hyde’.
-They will then sit an assessment for their literature texts.
-After this, pupils will focus on approaching the Unseen Poetry and revise all of the previous texts they have studied in Year 10.
-In the spring term, pupils will study their play by William Shakespeare, typically ‘Romeo and Juliet’ or ‘Macbeth’.
+They will also study GCSE English Language Paper 2.
+After this, pupils will focus again on the Unseen Poetry and revision of the texts they studied in Year 10.
+In the spring term, pupils will study their play by William Shakespeare, typically ‘Romeo and Juliet’ or ‘Macbeth’ and continue with GCSE English Language paper 2.
 Once this is finished, pupils will revise all of the texts they have studied in Year 10 and Year 11, in readiness for the summer GCSE English Literature papers.
-They will also revise Language Paper 1 and Language Paper 2, to prepare them for the GCSE English Language re-sit.
+They will also revise Language Paper 1 and Language Paper 2, to prepare them for the GCSE English Language exam.

-Throughout both GCSE courses, pupils sit mini-mock assessments and Pre-Public Examinations (PPEs), which reflect the type of questions they would expect to be given in the final examinations.
-These also allow pupils to experience formal exam conditions, so that they are able to build, develop and reflect on their exam knowledge, skills and techniques.
+Throughout both GCSE courses, pupils will sit mini-mock assessments and Pre-Public Examinations (PPEs), which reflect the type of questions they will be given in the final examinations.
+These also allow pupils to experience formal exam conditions, so that they can build, develop and reflect on their exam knowledge, skills and techniques.

 News Archive